Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### 30. How to implement custom map function with limit on number of operations?

+Implement a mapLimit function that is similar to the Array.map() which returns a promise that resolves on the list of output by mapping each input through an asynchronous iteratee function or rejects it if any error occurs.
+It also accepts a limit to decide how many operations can occur at a time.

+`The mapLimit function` is a utility that allows you to process an array of items asynchronously with a limit on the number of concurrent operations.
+This is useful when you want to avoid overwhelming a resource (like a database or an API) by controlling how many asynchronous tasks are running at the same time.

-In this question, you need to implement a custom mapLimit function that takes 4 arguments
+`In this question, you need to implement a custom mapLimit function that takes 4 arguments`
 1. inputs: An array of inputs
 2. limit: The maximum number of operations at any given time.
 3. iterateeFn: The async function that should be called with each input to generate the corresponding output.
 It will have two arguments: